 One of the reasons why Franklin).
 Roosevelt was pleased with the election of Fiorello H. LaGuardia as nayor of New York stands out a ore thumb every time a group of Republicans get together.
-The 'Little Flower's has used the Reublican label many times to his wn advantage, but he has never een regarded as a Republican by he wheel horses of the party broughout the country.
+The 'Little Flower' has used the Resublican label many times to his wn advantage, but he has never een regarded as a Republican by he wheel horses of the party hroughout the country.

-One Republican senator, discuss- was really for LaGuardia. ng this angle of the situation shorty after the New York city election, aid: "If I want a New Dealer, why ot take Roosevelt himself?"
+One Republican senator, discussng this angle of the situation shorty after the New York city election, aid: "If I want a New Dealer, why ot take Roosevelt himself?"

-Republican" and "Democrat" f just a few years back.
-Old-time emocrats would now be regardi as Tories, just the same as oldshioned Republicans.
-Complicating this situation is the outh, with its fiery devotion to the ains the most conservative section the country.
+Underlying this is the fact that Republican" and "Democrat" ave lost their meaning, as far as e words meant anything to voters emocrats would now be regardi as Tories, just the same as oldshioned Republicans.

+Complicating this situation is the outh, with its fiery devotion to the emocratic label, which yet reains the most conservative section the country.
 It is pointed out by many Re-

 Washington.-Treasury officials | publican leaders that District Attorney-elect Thomas E. Dewey of New York county seems to have captured the imagination of the country.
-For one reason and another Dewey has had the most marvelous publicity any recent arrival on the political stage has been able
+For one reason and another Dewey has had the most marvelous publicity any recent arrival on the political stage has been able to obtain.

 Actually nothing has developed to disclose whether Dewey is a conservative or a radical-to show to which of the two really important groups of political thinkers in this country today he belongs.
-There is talk, however, of his running for
+There is talk, however, of his running for governor of New York.